Stealing home? Man accused of burglarizing Brewers clubhouse

-The 25-year-old man was charged on Dec.
+The 25-year-old man was charged Dec.
 14 with felony burglary, online court records show.

 A jersey and a shaving kit were taken from manager Craig Counsell’s office, and an equipment manager said a game-used hat, an autographed bat, a 45-year anniversary 1982 signed bat, a replica World Series ring, and keys to the team’s Arizona spring training facility were stolen from his office.
 Two game jerseys and a bag with baseballs and pitching devices were taken from the coaches’ locker room, according to the complaint.